inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 !!! warning "Risk of losing data"

-    Your virtual env folder may contain uploaded files.
-If you kept the default location it is in in `var/instance/data`.
-If you need to keep those files, make sure you copy them over to the new virtual env in the same location.
+    Your virtual environment folder a.k.a., `venv` folder, may contain uploaded files.
+If you kept the default location, it is in `<venv folder>/var/instance/data`.
+If you need to keep those files, make sure you copy them over to the new `venv` folder in the same location.
     The command `invenio files location list` shows the file upload location.

-If you upgraded your python version, you should recreate your virtualenv before running `invenio-cli` or `pipenv` commands below.
+If you upgraded your python version, you should recreate your virtual environment before running `invenio-cli` or `pipenv` commands below.